open-ephys/gui-docs/source/User-Manual/Plugins/Tracking-Plugin.rst

 If you haven't already, `install Bonsai <https://bonsai-rx.org>`__.
 After opening Bonsai, find the package manager and install the **Vision**, **Vision Design**, **OSC**, **OSC Design**, and **Scripting** packages.
 If your camera isn't a USB webcam, you'll also need to install the appropriate Bonsai package to interface with it (e.g. **Spinnaker**, **Pylon**, **Vimba**).

 Once everything is installed, download and open the `tracking-camera.bonsai <https://github.com/open-ephys-plugins/tracking-plugin/blob/main/Resources/Bonsai/tracking-camera.bonsai>`__ workflow.
+If necessary, replace the **CameraCapture** node with one that's compatible with your camera.

 To start the workflow, press the "Play" button within Bonsai.
-This will start acquiring camera frames, extracting red and green LED positions (if available), and streaming position information via OSC.
+This will start acquiring camera frames, extracting red and green LED positions (if available), and streaming position information.

 The data are streamed via OSC (Open Sound Control), with each packet containing 4 float values: